Air Defense

 • SA-10B 5P85D

 The 5P85D is a Soviet road-mobile transporter-erector-launcher associated with S-300PS and early S-300PMU air-defense batteries.
-It is the additional slave launcher in a 5P85SD launcher group, normally controlled by a 5P85S master TEL, and carries four S-300 missile canisters on a MAZ-543M-family 8x8 chassis.
+It is the additional slave launcher in a 5P85SD launcher group, normally controlled by a 5P85S master TEL, carries four S-300 missile canisters on a MAZ-543M-family 8x8 chassis, and has been separately identified in Ukrainian and Armenian/Artsakh visual-loss records.

 Profile / Specs